The King of Pop graces the cover of the best selling album of all time.

 changed perceived notions as to the number of successful singles that could be taken from an individual album.

-At the time of the album's release, a press statement from Gil Friesen, the then President of A&M Records, read that, "The whole industry has stake in this
+At the time of the album's release, a press statement from Gil Friesen, the then President of A&M Records, read that, "The whole industry has a stake in this

 success".
 Time magazine speculated that "the fallout from Thriller has given the [music] business its best years since the heady days of 1978, when it had an